6s-1/ShyftLabs_DTT/README.md

 ## Manually checking the database
 The application displays the list of students and courses and the database has been already been initialised with one student and one course.

-However, if the user wants to check the content of the database, then the user can navigate to the instance folder and locate the database.db file.
-Next, open the webiste https://inloop.github.io/sqlite-viewer/ and drag and drop or manually locate the file database.db on your file system and upload it to the website link given to view the contents of the database.
+However, if the user wants to check the content of the database:
+1. The user should navigate to the instance folder and locate the database.db file.
+2. Next, open the webiste https://inloop.github.io/sqlite-viewer/ and drag and drop or manually locate the file database.db on your file system and upload it to the website link given to view the contents of the database.